netzherpes/xKIM_IEC_PAL-1/README.md

 # CA65 port of Bob Applegate's xKIM

+14/03/2024
-Memory map changed to fit with the PAL-1 computer
+ * Memory map changed to fit with the PAL-1 computer by netzherpes

 Ported files under the "ca65" folder, original sources under the "orig" folder.